Dog Training or Behavior Problem? Try Flower Remedies

 A close second method in popularity is to give your dog the drops after adding them to a dog biscuit, a small snack, or his food bowl.

-A method growing in popularity is to apply flower essences topically.
+A method growing in popularity is to apply flower remedies topically.
 You can rub the drops onto your dog’s ear or nose leather, or even onto acupressure points.

 Flower essences can also be misted around the dog, onto his bedding, and in the area the problem behavior tends to occur.